netherphp/standards/README.md

 use \Nether;
 ```

-To provide access to the Nether namespace without having to include the \
+To provide access to the Nether namespace without having to include the `\`
 each time you want to access a class in the Nether namespace.

 ## Method Definitions.

 Methods will be defined in PascalCase.
 The method name itself will be defined
-nether the access keywords.
+nether to the access keywords.
 This is to prevent your eyes from having to jump
 left and right constantly while scrolling through the file.
 If you have
 concerns with finding methods by doing something like doing a search for
 "ion SetSomething" then you should instead famliarise yourself with the symbol